LeivoSepp/HelloButton/README.md

 * You will learn, how to use buttons (this mean using pins as an input)
 * You will learn, how to turn onboard LEDs ON and OFF in each button press
 * You will learn, hot to use Event handler, which track your buttons
-* You will learn how to write one method to use in both buttons
+* You will learn, how to write one method to use in both buttons
-* You will learn, hot to make forever lasting program without while(true) statement
+* You will learn, how to make forever lasting program without while(true) statement

-# Lets look the code from the beginning
+# Lets look at the code from beginning
 As this project is third Lesson in our Raspberry series, we will some code more lightly as they are alredy explained earlier.
 But still, lets start from the beginning.

 In this project we need 4 pins, 2 for LEDs and 2 for buttons.

+## Setting variables
 As usual, we are starting to create variables, this time 4 of them.
 2 for LEDs and two for buttons.
 Also, we are creating variables for all four pins.
 ```C#